nan0S/fast-vectors/README.md

 # fast-vectors
 Different fast vectors/containers in `C++`.
-My bachelor's thesis at UWr.
+My bachelor's thesis at University of Wrocław.

 All vectors are implemented for `C++20` although they are guaranteed to be compatible with `C++17`.
 Vectors implement standard methods although they may break the standard sometimes if it is time-complexity beneficial.